NTFS vs exFAT vs FAT32 vs APFS: Differences Explanation

 FAT is the abbreviation of File Allocation Table.
 It is a file system co-developed by Microsoft, IBM, and some other companies, originally released in 1977.
 It is the default file system for MS-DOS and Windows 9x OSs.

-It mainly has these variants: FAT12, FAT16, FAT32, exFAT, FATX, and FAT+, depending on the disk drive capacity.
-NTFS replaces FAT32 as the default file system on Windows systems, starting from Windows XP.
-NTFS vs exFAT vs FAT32, NTFS and exFAT are more advanced than FAT32.
+It has several major variants: FAT12, FAT16, FAT32, exFAT, FATX, and FAT+, depending on the capacity of the disk drive.
+Starting from Windows XP, NTFS replaced FAT32 as the default file system for Windows systems.
+Compared with NTFS, exFAT and FAT32, NTFS and exFAT are more advanced than FAT32.

 APFS

-APFS (Apple File System) is a proprietary file system developed by Apple Company.
+APFS (Apple File System) is a proprietary file system developed by Apple.
 It is the default file system for many Apple devices to organize and structure data.
-This file system is used for macOS Sierra and newer, iOS 10.3 and newer, tvOS 10.2 and newer, watchOS 3.2 and newer, and all iPad OS versions.
+This file system is used for macOS Sierra and later, iOS 10.3 and newer, tvOS 10.2 and newer, watchOS 3.2 and newer, and all iPad OS versions.

 NTFS vs exFAT vs FAT32 vs APFS – Differences